In short

 Do trade show giveaways actually work?

-Yes — when chosen with clear intent.
-A useful item extends the contact well beyond the event itself.
+Yes, when chosen with clear intent.
+A useful promotional product extends the contact well beyond the event and reinforces brand recall in the weeks that follow the show.

-Is it better to go for cheap items or quality merchandise?
+Is it better to choose cheap items or quality merchandise for trade shows?

-Perceived quality matters more than unit cost.
-It directly affects memorability and the impression the brand leaves.
+Perceived quality matters more than unit cost, as it directly affects memorability and the impression the brand leaves on the recipient.
+Distributing a few quality items to qualified contacts often generates more value than distributing many generic ones.

 Yes.
-It makes the product recognisable and ensures it remains associated with the brand over time.
+Personalisation makes the product recognisable and ensures it remains associated with the brand over time.
+A clean, legible personalisation is more effective than an oversized or aggressive logo.